grafana/grizzly/docs/content/what-is-grizzly.md

 date: "2021-06-28T00:00:00+00:00"
 title: "What is Grizzly?"
 ---
-Grizzly is a command line tool that allows you to manage your observability resources with code.
+Grafana Grizzly is a command line tool that allows you to manage your observability resources with code.

 Now you can define your dashboards, alerting and recording rules, etc, all from within your codebase.